klabacka-lab/BAM_comparative_genetics/README.md

 files.
   * Removes significant gaps from alignments
   * Makes note of positions that are significantly conserved
-    * Expecting the protein to be fairly well conserved amongst different taxa
+    * Expecting the protein to be fairly well conserved amongst different taxa, though less and less the farther back in phlyogenetic distance we reach
     * Expecting the protein to be highly conserved just in Enterobacterales